chadev/chadev.github.io/coc-requirements.md

 layout: default
 ---

-#Chadev Code of Conduct Acceptance Guidelines
+#Chadev Code of Conduct Acceptance Requirements

 In order to be a recognized group partner with Chadev, your group should have a code of conduct.
 The code of conduct should include the following: